Five Essential Seventh Chords FREE

 Rootless Voicings with Added Tension

 These standard one-handed voicings (often erroneously referred to as left hand voicings) are the bedrock of every jazz pianists' technique.
 From Wynton Kelly and Red Garland to Tommy Flanagan, Bill Evans and beyond, these rich sounding voicings, with their their smooth voice-leading and effective use of tension, pervade bop and post-bop jazz piano.
-Presented in twelve chapters, this lesson will introduce you to both forms of the major and minor ii-V-I progression voicings (major A and B and minor A and B forms) and discuss how to use them in tunes.
+This lesson will discuss both forms of the major and minor ii-V-I progression voicings (major A and B and minor A and B forms) and show you how to use them in tunes.

 Two-handed voicings are an essential element of jazz piano.
 Most often used for comping, two handed voicings are integral to solo playing, improvising and arranging.
 Based on a transcription of Red Garland improvising over the title track of John Coltrane's 1957 album with the Red Garland Trio "Traneing In," Part 1 introduces the versatile open fifth voicing technique.
 Part 2 derives "So What" two-handed voicings from a transcription of the tune of the same name from the classic 1959 Miles Davis recording "Kind of Blue."
 Part 3 explores the rich, bitonal sounds of upper structure triads.